What are Stakeholder in SOC 2

 Defining Measurable Stakeholder Impact

-A valid stakeholder is any individual or organization directly linked—through quantifiable metrics—to the security, privacy, or integrity of your system.
+A valid stakeholder is any individual or organisation directly linked—through quantifiable metrics—to the security, privacy, or integrity of your system.
 Every stakeholder must have expressly defined duties and performance indicators, establishing a continuous, traceable evidence chain that functions as a robust compliance signal during audits.

 Evaluating Participation and Accountability